imgeyuez/TafIn--Tagger-for-Intensifiers/README.md

 3. Based on the choosen option, one of the following next steps will occur:

     1. Option `0 Close program`:

+        Closes the program.
+    2. Option `1 Baseline 1`:

+        Leads to the labelprediction of baseline 1 and to the option to see the evaluation of it.
+The user can choose between:

+        * `Should the output be printed?
+0 No 1 Yes` With 0, no Output will be printed.
+With 1, the output will be printed.
+        * `Should the results of the evaluation be printed?
+0 No 1 Yes` With 0, no evaluation will be printed.
+With 1 the results of the evaluation will be printed.

+    3. Option `2 Baseline 2`:

+        Leads to the same options as option 1 but this time with results from the second baseline.

+    4. Option `3 TafIn`:

+        Leads to the mainfocus of this project.
+Here are three options available.

+        * `A trained model is available.
+Should the process of training be repeated or just the trained model used on the test data?
+1 Train model again.
+2 Use trained model on test data.`

 ### No access to the data - Not provided yet.